krahets/hello-algo/docs-en/chapter_data_structure/classification_of_data_structure.md

     It is worth noting that comparing memory to the Excel sheet is a simplified analogy.
 The actual memory working mechanism is more complicated, involving the concepts of address, space, memory management, cache mechanism, virtual and physical memory.

-Memory is a shared resource for all programs, and when a block of memory is occupied by one program, it cannot be used by other programs at the same time. **Therefore, memory resources are important consideration in the design of data structures and algorithms**.
+Memory is a shared resource for all programs, and when a block of memory is occupied by one program, it cannot be used by other programs at the same time. **Therefore, considering memory resources is crucial in designing data structures and algorithms**.
 For example, the algorithm's peak memory usage should not exceed the remaining free memory of the system; if there is a lack of contiguous memory blocks, then the data structure chosen must be able to be stored in non-contiguous memory blocks.

 As shown in the figure below, **Physical structure reflects the way data is stored in computer memory and it can be divided into consecutive space storage (arrays) and distributed space storage (linked lists)**.
 The physical structure determines how data is accessed, updated, added, deleted, etc. Logical and physical structure complement each other in terms of time efficiency and space efficiency.